sudobob/matsuura_uploader/README.md

  # Installation

 -  `sudo raspi-config` to set things like wifi network name and password.
-I typically enable ssh access and complete all setup via ssh
+I typically enable ssh access and complete all setup via ssh.
+You'll also want to set Boot Options -> Auto Login Desktop
 - if this is a new pi do a `sudo apt-get upgrade`  and if this is not a brand new distro then  a `sudo apt-get dist-upgrade`
 -  install this repo into `/home/pi/matsuura_uploader` and `cd matsuura_uploader`
+- If this was a -lite distro like raspbian buster light you'll need to do a `sudo apt-get install lightdm xserver-xorg lxde chromium-browser`
 - install python package installer pip3 `sudo apt-get install python3-pip`
 - install python packages with `sudo -H pip3 -r requirements.txt` *Note since this is a dedicated raspi I don't see the need to use virtualenv*
 - install boot-time invocations of web server and serial uploader daemons `sudo ln -s /home/pi/matsuura_uploader/matsuura_uploader.service /etc/systemd/system/` `  sudo ln -s /home/pi/matsuura_uploader/serial_sender.service /etc/systemd/system/`